Giulia Frasi: London

 She moved to London in autumn 1742 – perhaps following Giuseppe Ferdinando Brivio – with her friend and fellow singer the contralto Caterina Galli.
 In England she joined Lord Middlesex's Italian opera company.
 Lord Middlesex was director of Italian opera at the Haymarket Theatre whose purpose was to challenge Handel's solid hold on London opera goers.
 She studied under the English educator, musician and historian Charles Burney.

 Her English career began shortly after her arrival, first performing in comprimario roles at the King's Theatre.
 Her profile rising gradually within the company, she soon appears in secondary roles, including breeches roles (for example: Taxiles (1743) and Cleon (1747–8), both in Rossane, and the giant Briareus in the première of Gluck's La caduta de' giganti in 1746).

 Her actual London début took place on 2 November 1742 at the King's Theatre as Mahobeth in the pasticcio Gianguir with music by Lampugnani, Hasse and Brivio.
 The latter's music will also be used in two other pasticcios produced at the King's Theatre during the 1740s: Mandane, premièred on 12 December 1742 (and later, L'incostanza delusa, premièred on 9 February 1745).

-This was followed straight away by a period of intense artistic activity on the London stage, still at the King's Theater, singing works by Lampugnani, Hasse, Porpora, Galuppi.
+This was followed straight away by a period of intense artistic activity on the London stage, still at the King's Theatre, singing works by Lampugnani, Hasse, Porpora, Galuppi.

 However, just a couple of years after her arrival in the British capital, shortly after the première of the pasticcio L'incostanza delusa, all theatres in London were closed because of the political turmoil caused by the Stuart rising.
 Charles Burney thus recalls the events:

 When the political situation improved fully-fledged theatrical activities recommenced with a première of Gluck's opera La caduta de' giganti (The Fall of the Giants) on 17 January 1746.
 La caduta de' giganti, a command from Lord Middlesex, with a libretto by Vanneschi, glorified the hero of the battle of Culloden, the Duke of Cumberland.
 Frasi, who had created the role of the giant Briareo for Gluck, was back on stage and continued her intense musical activity: first with a role in Gluck's second London opera (Artamene) and then with works by Capranica, Caldara, Veracini, Terradellas, Paradisi and others.

-In addition, her association with the annual charity concerts in aid of the Fund for Decay'd - known today as the Royal Society of Musicians - started as early as 1743.
+In addition, her association with the annual charity concerts in aid of the Fund for Decay'd – known today as the Royal Society of Musicians – started as early as 1743.
 The earliest documented occasion (a fundraiser event) on which she performed English-language airs, including some by Handel, in public was as early as March 1746.
 Her charity fundraising also included benefactors such as the Foundling Hospital, where Handel held regular benefit concerts and annual performances of Messiah that continued until Handel's death and beyond, the Jermyn Lying-in Hospital, in aid of which she sang in a performance of Arne's revised version of Alfred organised at the King's Theatre on 12 May 1753, and many others.